-20181228 Permission for the development Granted (Conditional)

-at the existing Great Island to , , , , , , , , , , , , , , , , , , ,

-Kilkenny 110 kV overhead line

-which is approximately 49

-kilometres long approximately

-2.6km of the existing circuit is

-2.0km of the existing circuit is

-located within the functional

-area of Wexford County

-Council with approximately

-46.4km located within County

-Kilkenny.
-The uprate of the

-existing circuit within County

-Wexford will be undertaken

-within the townland of Great

-Island, between structure EM1

-at Great Island substation and

-structure INT15 near the

-administrative border between

-counties Wexford and Kilkenny

-The development will consist of

-the uprate of the Great Island to

-Kilkenny 110kV overhead line

-which will primarily include: ro

-stringing the conductor with a

-bigher expectity conductor with a

-nigher capacity conductor,

-replacement of a large

-proportion of existing

-structures, breaking out and

-reconstruction of the concrete

-foundation and shear blocks of

-metal masts, painting of mast

-structures, replacement of

-insulators, crossarms, stays

-and/or fittings on existing

-structures; and the

-fitting/replacement of bird flight

-diverters.
-No additional

-structures are proposed along

-the existing circuit.
-Any

-replacement structures will be

-constructed at or immediately

-adjacent to the existing

-structures they will replace and

-will be of a generally similar

-height and appearance

-Associated temporary site

-development works to gain

-access to the existing

-structures include clearance of

-vogotation disassambly and

-repearation, disassembly and

-reassembly of stone walls and

-gate posts and removal and

-reinstatement of existing

-tencing.
-The proposed

-development includes all other

-temporary associated and

-ancillary site development

-works required for the uprate of

-the existing circuit, including the
+Permission for the development at the existing Great Island to Kilkenny 110 kV overhead line which is approximately 49 kilometres long, approximately 2.6km of the existing circuit is located within the functional area of Wexford County Council with approximately 46.4km located within County Kilkenny.
+The uprate of the existing circuit within County Wexford will be undertaken within the townland of Great Island, between structure EM1 at Great Island substation and structure INT15 near the administrative border between counties Wexford and Kilkenny.
+The development will consist of the uprate of the Great Island to Kilkenny 110kV overhead line which will primarily include: restringing the conductor with a higher capacity conductor, replacement of a large proportion of existing structures, breaking out and reconstruction of the concrete foundation and shear blocks of metal masts, painting of mast structures, replacement of insulators, crossarms, stays and/or fittings on existing structures; and the fitting/replacement of bird flight diverters.
+No additional structures are proposed along the existing circuit.
+Any replacement structures will be constructed at or immediately adjacent to the existing structures they will replace and will be of a generally similar height and appearance.
+Associated temporary site development works to gain access to the existing structures include clearance of vegetation, disassembly and reassembly of stone walls and gate posts and removal and reinstatement of existing fencing.
+The proposed development includes all other temporary associated and ancillary site development works required for the uprate of the existing circuit, including the